pteaton/stock-proof_react/README.md

 Patrick Eaton

 ### About
 Do you play the stock market?
 Do you want to let people know about your successful stocks or warn others of stocks to avoid?
-Well then stockproof is for you! stockproof allows you to create and test stocks using the piotroski f-score to determine if the stock is worth pursuing, if the stock runs well on the f-score then upload it to the stock show page for other users to see!
+Well then stockproof is for you!
+Stockproof allows you to create and test stocks using the piotroski f-score to determine if the stock is worth pursuing, if the stock runs well on the f-score then track your stock to see if the screening valued it correctly!

 ### Technology Used